MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/administrator/delete-solution.md

 ms.custom:
 ---

-# Delete Omni-channel solutions
+# Delete Omnichannel solutions

 Applies to Dynamics 365 for Customer Engagement apps version 9.1.0

 [!include[cc-beta-prerelease-disclaimer](../../includes/cc-beta-prerelease-disclaimer.md)]

-When you upgrade Omni-channel Engagement Hub to the latest release, certain managed solutions appear in the **Solutions** page of your Customer Engagement organization.
+When you upgrade Omnichannel Engagement Hub to the latest release, certain managed solutions appear in the **Solutions** page of your Customer Engagement organization.
 After the upgrade is complete, you must delete the solution from the previous release if the upgrade does not delete.

 This topic describes how to delete the solution from the previous releases from your Customer Engagement organization.